elcapitansammy/dnd_obsidian_sam/DM Notes/Sam's character/Notes.md

 next days:
 everything went fine -> strange ecounter with space panther that can control space and time -> my character was sleeping the whole time.

+session 5:
+howling moon:
+story: werwolf who tries to fit in society
+end: slow decline of his metnal health. starting killing everyone from one insult.

+poems on the back of the book:-> important from the lady from the bookstory between friends and foes lies a wobbly rusty bridge, a reason to kill

+between foes and friends
+lies a bridge to make amends,
+a reason to live

+-> from history check: knocking presence in my mind.

+1 gold and 8 copper -> for talking to kawana tenahou

+notes for occi:
+1:
+the city that you went to the split city instead of north -> go west there is another city -> west of split city there is another city ( mayapour) .
+The guy is a painter. temok was mentoring the guy from gallery.

+2:
+the akkara empire has been discovered 2 years ago -> they communicated -> they seem not very welcoming -> they are a handful of powerful soldiers ( helmets with feathers in the back ) not many people live there - looks easy to infiltrate -> no one has tried yet or succeeded.

+nakota oweyah -> mysterious lady

+sy industry -> shang yiaou industries - waterfall industries criminal organization situated in the emerald gate -> big city in xiang hua -> hong kong the Shang Yiaou family patreon -> the peak rules the family
+- 4 capitans called dragons - power - military , soul-magic  , knowledge-intelligence gallery, red threat-> politics
+- The gates second - generals
+- koi - soldiers
+- riverman -> funding of the family the are in a fight with two other powers. -> one is yi ling pah means 108 royal seal -> the ancient leaders of xiang hua

+yi ling pah:
+kawana tenahou tongue has the same seal as the letter with the void/0 1, leader
+8,  -> sign that was on my brother chest when he died.
+0, -> kawana
+100
+-> the lady is also from the organization

+guardian of greenstone -> toha aroha , famous history figure -> start seeing visions of the guy -> used to live on the greenstone mountains but now went to tewai punamu -> they fought with the royal seal -> the emperor lost and the world went upside down.

+The people have two black blades and are between here and the capital -> might try to kill us.

+The viper -> dangerous assassin is from wabanaki -> he uses arrows and poison. has two fangs